Records for safeties in football: "Impetus" safeties lead to 2001 rule change

 Before the 2001 NFL season, a safety was awarded when a defensive player's momentum or impetus in recovering a fumble carried him into his own end zone; on the other hand, if that same defender was intercepting a pass and his momentum carried him into the end zone, the ball would then be spotted at the point where the interception occurred.
 The former scenario happened twice during the 2000 season:

 On September 17, the Carolina Panthers were trailing the Atlanta Falcons, 13–10, with 2:12 remaining in the fourth quarter.
 Falcons running back Jamal Anderson ran 42 yards to the Carolina 16-yard line before he was stripped by Panthers defensive back Doug Evans.
 Evans then grabbed the fumble at the 2-yard line, but his momentum carried him through the side of his own end zone.
 The play was ruled a safety, and the Falcons held on to win, 15–10.
 After the game, Panthers head coach George Seifert told reporters that he was confused by the call, saying, "from what I understand right now, it's a different rule than it is if you intercept the ball and momentum carries you into the end zone than it is for a fumble recovery ...
 That is something that possibly would be looked into with the Competition Committee".

 Then on December 16, the Seattle Seahawks trailed the Oakland Raiders, 24–19, in the fourth quarter in a game played in a rainstorm at Husky Stadium.
 Seahawks running back Ricky Watters ran 53 yards to the Oakland 28-yard line, before he was stripped of the ball by the Raiders' Charles Woodson.
-In the ensuing scramble for recovery, the ball was batted multiple times towards the Oakland goal line.
+In the ensuing scramble for recovery, the ball was batted multiple times toward the Oakland goal line.
 Raiders safety Marquez Pope eventually recovered the ball at the Oakland 2-yard line, but with the wet field, his momentum caused him to slide into the Oakland end zone before being touched.
 This play was also ruled a safety, and with the score now 24–21, the Seahawks then rallied for a late touchdown and a 27-24 victory.
-And just like Seifert did during the Falcons-Panthers game, Raiders head coach Jon Gruden complained about the safety call.
+Just like Seifert did during the Falcons-Panthers game, Raiders head coach Jon Gruden complained about the safety call.

 The losses were costly to both teams.
 The Panthers were never able to sustain any momentum after that early season loss and finished, out of the playoffs, with a 7–9 record.
 The Raiders' loss dropped them to 11–4 and eliminated them from contention for the AFC's first seed.
 The Raiders did clinch the AFC West division, but ultimately lost to the Baltimore Ravens, the eventual Super Bowl XXXV champions, in the AFC Championship Game.

 The following season, the NFL modified the rules so that fumble recoveries, as well as interceptions, would now be awarded at the spot of the recovery, not where the player's momentum carries him (even into his own end zone).